Question from a reader:

 Photo by kaleb tapp on Unsplash

-Brenda Abelein works part-time as a ministry assistant at Eternal Perspective Ministries, both as a receptionist and also assisting other staff with projects.
+Brenda Abelein worked as a ministry assistant at Eternal Perspective Ministries.